HenryLiu000/alignment-gpt2/README.md

  ```

  I test the time on a rented Geforce RTX 3050 Ti GPU.
 Since the Geforce RTX 3050 Ti is also Ampere architecture, the TF32 and BF16 are supported.
 I set the batch size to 8 and the sequence length to 512.
 If I use the FP32 precision for training, the training time for a batch is about 9s.
 If I use the TF32 precision for training, the training time for a batch is about 6s.
 If I use the BF16 precision for training, the training time for a batch is about 4s.
 So mixed precision training is really helpful for speeding up the training process.

+### 12. torch.compile
+ This commit introduces torch.compile, a feature in PyTorch 2.0 and later designed to further accelerate model training and inference. torch.compile works by converting PyTorch code into optimized low-level kernels using techniques like graph capture and kernel fusion.
+This process reduces Python overhead and minimizes GPU memory access, often leading to significant speedups beyond what TF32 or BF16 alone provide.
+However, the GPU does not have many SMs, so I cannot run torch.compile on the GPU.